 If you permanently live in a care home, you’ll only need to tell them when your savings go up to £10,000 or more.

 If your savings were between £6,000 and £10,000 when you started claiming, tell the DWP if they go up to more than £10,000.
 This includes any savings your partner has.

 You should tell the DWP if you get a one-off payment, for example if you inherit some money or property, or are paid compensation.

 - you move home

 - someone moves into your home

 If you have a mortgage, you need to tell the DWP if the amount you owe changes - for example because you re-mortgage - or you take out a loan to do repairs on the house.

 Changes to your immigration status

-This is a complicated area, so it’s best to get advice if you think a change to your immigration status or right to reside might affect your Income Support.
+This is a complicated area, so it’s best to get advice if you think a change to your right to reside might affect your Income Support.